Srivijaya: Religion

 "...Many kings and chieftains in the islands of the Southern Ocean admire and believe (Buddhism), and their hearts are set on accumulating good actions.
 In the fortified city of Bhoga [Palembang, Srivijaya's capital] Buddhist priests number more than 1,000, whose minds are bent on learning and good practices.
 They investigate and study all the subjects that exist just as in the Middle Kingdom (Madhya-desa, India); the rules and ceremonies are not at all different.
 If a Chinese priest wishes to go to the West in order to hear (lectures) and read (the original), he had better stay here one or two years and practise the proper rules and then proceed to Central India."

 — — from Yijing's A Record of Buddhist Practices Sent Home from the Southern Sea.

 Remnants of Buddhist shrines (stupas) near Palembang and neighboring areas aid researchers in their understanding of the Buddhism within this society.
 Srivijaya and its kings were instrumental in the spread of Buddhism as they established it in places they conquered like Java and Malaya.
 People making pilgrimages were encouraged to spend time with the monks in the capital city of Palembang on their journey to India.

+On the upper Thai peninsula the pattern is more mixed.
+Phanuwat Ueasaman's inventory of 26 sites in six provinces records 11 hill temples and 15 caves, and finds that Hindu communities held hilltops over long periods while Buddhists more often deposited votive tablets in caves already in use.
+At Khao Si Wichai in Phun Phin, Shaiva, Vaishnava and Mahayana buildings stood on one hill; thermoluminescence dates its brick monuments to 809, 939 and 985, and a fourth to 840 by radiocarbon.

 Other than Palembang, three Srivijayan archaeological sites in Sumatra are notable for their Buddhist temple density.
 They are Muaro Jambi by the bank of the Batang Hari River in Jambi province; Muara Takus stupas in the Kampar River valley of Riau province; and Biaro Bahal temple compound in the Barumun and Pannai river valleys, North Sumatra province.
 It is highly possible that these Buddhist sites served as sangha community; the monastic Buddhist learning centres of the region.